 A new, continuous manufacturing process to make high molecular weight, high thermal conductivity polyethylene fibers and sheets will be developed to replace metals and ceramics in heat–transfer devices.
 Project innovations include using massively parallel nanochannels to align gel molecular chains and arranging closely spaced nanochannels to assist in sheet formation.
 Because polyethylene density is 35% less than aluminum, the new materials and process steps developed as part of this project could generate fuel savings for transportation applications.

-Micro-structural modeling tools for metals will be developed and used to demonstrate a design framework to improve the understanding of dynamic response and statistical variability.
+Micro-structural modeling tools for metals are being developed and used to demonstrate a design framework to improve the understanding of dynamic response and statistical variability.
 This project will enable design engineers to evaluate the effects of design changes and material selection; anticipate quality and cost prior to implementation on the factory floor; and enable low-waste, low-cost manufacturing.

 A microbial reverse electrodialysis technology will be combined with waste heat recovery to convert effluents into electricity and chemical products, including hydrogen gas.
 This technology, which uses salinity gradients to overcome the thermodynamic barriers and over potential associated with hydrogen production, will be broadly applicable in U.S. industry, including the chemical, food, pharmaceutical, and refining sectors.
 By providing onsite electricity generation, the technology could save 40 trillion Btu annually and avoid 6 million tons of carbon dioxide emissions each year.